Matthew-The-Developer/file-selector/README.md

 - [x] implement file selection removal from the document uploader
 - [ ] Resolve any edge case behavior with the form field
 - [ ] Figure out if you can append file selection instead of overwriting
+- [ ] Add document type select to the fake form

 ## GitHub Pages